 - Failing to maintain power tools or other industrial equipment.

 - Forcing employees to work in hazardous conditions (e.g. working on scaffolding in high winds).

 - Hazardous and unsafe job site conditions (e.g. leaks, fraying wires, broken ladders, damaged walkways).

 - Improperly delegating complex tasks to inexperienced workers.

 Injured construction workers in Texas have a few options for seeking compensation.
 One option is to file a workers' compensation claim with the Texas Department of Insurance, Division of Workers' Compensation (TDI-DWC).
 If you intend to file for workers' comp, you must report the injury to your employer within 30 days of being injured – otherwise, you could lose your ability to obtain the benefits to which you are entitled.

 Another option, in some circumstances, is to file a personal injury lawsuit against the individual or business that caused the accident to occur.
 While it is generally not possible to sue an employer who has purchased workers' compensation coverage, you may be able to sue a third party where applicable, such as the manufacturer of the defective power tool that caused your injury.
 If your employer does not provide workers' compensation, you may want to consider litigation as a means of seeking fair compensation for your losses.

-If you were hurt while performing your job because another person made a careless mistake, you could be entitled to compensation for your medical bills, lost earnings, pain and suffering, and other hardships.
-Call the Queenan Law Firm, P.C. at (817) 476-1797 to learn more about your family's legal options in a free legal consultation.
+If you were hurt while performing your job at a construction site because another person made a careless mistake, you could be entitled to compensation for your medical bills, lost earnings, pain and suffering, and other hardships.
+Call the Dallas construction accident attorneys at Queenan Law Firm, P.C. at (817) 476-1797 to learn more about your family's legal options in a free legal consultation.
 Kevin Queenan is proud to represent members of the Texas construction trade.